 - Increased Body Weight and Length through increased protein synthesis

 - Increased Cellular Repair and Regeneration

-- Promotes slow wave deep sleep which is responsible for the highest level of muscle growth and memory retention and rejuvenation
+CJC-1295 also promotes slow wave deep sleep, which is responsible for the highest level of muscle growth and memory retention and rejuvenation

 Two types of CJC 1295: